Climate science is Nate Silver and U.S. politics is Karl Rove | Grist

 Hover on Multi-touch Devices

+I try to keep this blog focused on software development: design, bug fixes, etc. That's why the following post originally appeared elsewhere.
 It appears here, now, because it's loosely connected to software development and because — well, it's interesting (to me).
 I've been seeing so many references to the idea of proximity-based user interfaces, it seems likely that "hover-free Mobile Safari" will become a historical anomaly.

 Original Post (2010/06/23)